-While there are several other coffee machines listed here that offer more options and features, our pick for the best drip coffee maker is the Oxo On Barista Brain 9-Cup Coffee Maker.
-We like this one because it produces SCAA-certified coffee without needing much adjusting from you.
+While there are several coffee makers listed here that offer more options and features, our top pick is the Oxo On Barista Brain 9-Cup Coffee Maker.
+We like this coffee maker because it produces SCAA-certified coffee without needing much adjusting from you.

 Systems like the Ninja Specialty Coffee Brewer or Hamilton Beach BrewStation are more customizable but will require experimentation, whereas the Barista Brain will be intuitive to operate from first use.

 While we like the Moccamaster, Barista Brain will give you the same high-quality coffee without as much financial investment.

 The Bonavita and BUNN BT Velocity Brew will give you solid cups of coffee, but won't be as durable or easy to use as the Barista Brain.